flutesys/slate/source/index.html.md

 *   `username`: A name used to identify and authenticate this flute
 *   `providers`: A set of different providers such as AWS, SendGrid, etc., used to send email
 *   `sentbox`: A searchable log of all the emails sent through this flute

+Note the "From" address of the email sent is determined by the attached `providers`, not by the flute itself.
+So multiple emails sent from the same flute may appear to come from different "From" addresses.
+This is an intentional feature, which gives you powerful delivery-optimization features you wouldn't be able to get with a hard-coded "From".

 ### Example